software-tools-books/js4ds/_en/vis.md

 ```
 {: title="src/viz/vega-mark-encoding.html"}

-- Open the page
+When we open the page now,
-  - There's the bar chart!
-  - And poorly-styled links for various editing controls
+we see a bar chart,
+and feel very proud of ourselves.

 <figure>
   <figcaption>Mark and Encoding</figcaption>
   <img id="f:vis-vega-mark-encoding" src="../../files/vega-mark-encoding.png" alt="Mark and Encoding" />
 </figure>

+There are also some poorly-styled links for various controls that we're not going to use.
-- Use options to turn off those features
+We can fill in the options argument to `vegaEmbed` to turn those off:

 ```
     let spec = {